SpraggleRock/musical-octo-pancake/README.md

 and 'answers' would have: carrots give carrots arrows carrots arrows 'arro' wouldn't show up in 'questions', because it appears in two words

+**Assumption**

+ - The questions file outputs one 4-letter sequence per line in alphabetical order

+ - The output files can have a timestamp in their filename

+ - The directory of the output files isn't important

 **Directions**

 From this project's root directory, run